 The first draft is reviewed in detail with the client, ensuring total accuracy and understanding of all components.
 We typically move through a second draft, working collaboratively until the document is completely suited to the client’s needs.
 We then send it off to the surrogate’s lawyer.
 If the surrogate wants anything changed, her lawyer will bring it forward.
 The lawyers work back and forth on behalf of the clients until everyone is satisfied with the contract.
 When the final document has been printed and signed, we give the IVF clinic a legal clearance letter permitting them to initiate services.

 In some cases, parents and surrogates might meet to discuss the contract directly in the presence of their lawyers.
-Sometimes, a surrogate might waive her right to an attorney.
-In this case, she would communicate directly with our firm on her own behalf.

 How long does it usually take to complete a surrogacy agreement?

 Our office usually finishes the first draft of the contract within a matter of days.
 Personalizing the document depends more on the planned parents; if we work diligently, we can get the approved contract over to the surrogate’s attorney in less than a week.